M0WA/godb/README.md

 ## Components <a name="Components"></a>

 The GoDB framework consists of 2 components.
 A code generator responsible for generating SQL and language code for your database structure.
-The other components are language specific libaries that are idependently documented in <a href="#API>API</a>.
+The second component is one or more language specific library to access data.

 ### Code Generator <a name="Code Generator"></a>

-The code generator is written in Golang and follow it's standard rules for building/installing:
+The code generator is written in Golang and follows it's standard build rules:

 	cd GoDB
 	source goenv